 Cuckoo Clock at the Wieskirche

-In 1777, a craftsman named Franz Josef Buckel from Marktredwitz designed a cuckoo clock significantly larger than the original model that Ketterer had created.
+In 1777, a craftsman named Franz Josef Buckel from Marktredwitz designed a cuckoo clock that was significantly larger than the original model that Ketterer had created.

 This Black Forest cuckoo clock features two weights and two pendulums, which allows it to keep time more precise.
 Additionally, the bird emerged from a door in front of the clock.